rwlist/server/docs/dev-plans/01-mvp.md

 ## Auth

-I don't know a lot about SPA and I think I should do a research about authentication in that apps.
+I don't know a lot about SPA and I think I should do a research about authentication in those apps.
 It's interesting, can I use plain old cookies for that?

 Suggestion about using [JWT](https://auth0.com/docs/security/store-tokens)